-Through the faculty, the ASU Graduate College offers programs to meet the educational needs of those who already hold bachelor's degrees.
-While many students prepare for careers in research, the professions, and the arts, others work for personal enrichment.
-Both part-time and full-time students are enrolled in 92 master's and 47 doctoral majors encompassing hundreds of concentrations and specialties.
-Other students explore new areas of interest or prepare for career advancements quite apart from formal degree programs.
+Through the faculty, Arizona State University's Graduate College offers programs to meet the educational needs of those who already hold baccalaureate and master's degrees.
+While many students prepare for careers in research, the professions, and the arts, others study for personal enrichment.
+Both part-time and full-time students are enrolled in 91 master's and 48 doctoral majors encompassing hundreds of concentrations and specialties.
+Other students explore new areas of interest or prepare for career advancements apart from formal degree programs.

 The size, strength, and diversity of the graduate community reflect the university's commitment to high quality education.
-As a major center for graduate education, ASU supports cultural and intellectual activity as well as research in a broad range of arts and sciences and professional disciplines; in addition, the university conducts research addressing Arizona's social, cultural, and economic growth and development.
+As a major center for graduate education, ASU supports cultural and intellectual activity as well as research in a broad range of arts and sciences and professional disciplines; in addition, the university conducts research addressing the social, cultural, and economic growth and development of Arizona and the Southwest.

-One distinctive project that magnifies the Graduate College's dedication to graduate students is the Preparing Future Faculty program, funded by the Pew Charitable Trusts and ASU.
+One distinctive project that magnifies our dedication to graduate students is our Preparing Future Faculty program, funded by the Pew Charitable Trusts and ASU.
 The program is designed to educate students about faculty roles and prepare doctoral students specifically for faculty positions in colleges and universities across the nation.